VoronDesign/VoronUsers/printer_mods/Spaghetti-Bolognese/Z_drive_motor_mount/README.md

 I have simplified the design by combining the tensioner into the motor mount.
 Belt tensioning works by a small protrusion which pushes against the side of the Z drive housing.
 Assembly is surprisingly straightforward and the design matches the tension of the original design.

 Combining the tensioner into the motor mount has created space for the extrusion slot key to be extended across the entire face of the motor mount, allowing for the key to work effectively in aligning the motor mount squarely to the frame and ensuring that the motor pulley is aligned with the belt and 80T driven pulley.

+The only downside I see is to the 'cool factor' The original design looked pretty awesome with the contrast of the tensioner handle, now it is a bit boring looking if I'm honest but it is very functional.
+I'll leave it up to you to decide whether its worth the change.